Current status of Maths computing facilities...

 - Although not a 'mission critical' problem, it is now known that some links within the internal networks in Huxley 616 are not operating at the highest speeds they should be and a few of the network connections to some systems are operating at 100 Mbit/s instead of 1000 Mbit/s (gigabit) speeds.
 To users, this means file and data transfers to & from some systems can take as much as 10 times longer than they should do.
 Individually, the systems, inter-connecting cables and network switches are all functioning correctly but in some cases the end-to-end link speed is being negotiated at the slower 100 Mbit/s speed and not gigabit.

 - This is believed to be caused by physical cable congestion in the increasingly confined space underneath some of the racks, resulting in cross-talk between bunched network cables and possibly interference also from adjacent power cables and metalwork.
 The data signalling within a standard network cable is effectively a weak UHF radio frequency connection running through 4 twisted pairs of wires in an unshielded cable and is prone to interference.
-So a programme of relocating rack cabling will begin in January 2019.
+So a programme of relocating rack cabling will begin in January 2019 with more details to be announced shortly.

 Research Computing Manager,